 The purpose of this course is to formalize and extend the mathematics that students learned in the middle grades.
 This course deepens and extends understanding of linear relationships, in part by contrasting them with exponential and quadratic phenomena, and in part by applying linear models to data that exhibit a linear trend.
 In addition to studying bivariate data, students also summarize, represent, and interpret data on a single count or measurement variable.
-The Geometry standards that appear in this course formalize and extend students' geometric experiences to explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
+The geometry standards that appear in this course formalize and extend students' geometric experiences to explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
 The Standards for Mathematical Practice apply throughout each course and, together with the content standards, require that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-This course fulfills the North Carolina high school graduation requirement for Common Core Math I. The final exam is the North Carolina End-of-Course Test based on the Common Core Math 1 Standards.
+Honors NC Math 1 explores content at a highly rigorous level to begin students' preparation for advanced math courses.
+Students are expected to be able to appropriately explain and justify their solution process through both verbal and written formats.
+This course fulfills the North Carolina high school graduation requirement for NC Math 1.
+The final exam is the North Carolina End-of-Course Test based on the NC Math 1 Standards.